 There is however another component to making such a radical change in eating, and that is the emotional component which, having gone through this transition, is what I think is the back story to why people do not change their diets.

-I had no idea how many memories and emotions were attached to the act of eating and to the food I ate.
+I had no idea how many memories and emotions about going vegan were attached to the act of eating and to the food I ate.
 I have been on weight loss diets before, but they basically consisted of eating the same things only less.
 Changing to vegan was much more than that.
 It had nothing to do with the amount of food I ate.
 It was a sea change in what I ate and it definitely opened up memories and emotions for me

 It brought me back to the orphanage when I was a little girl and what it was like to eat there.
 It brought me back to my mother and her cooking and not how much I missed it, but how much it actually hurt not to have it.
 My physical body wasn’t getting the meat, blood, sinew and fats from animals that it had been getting and my emotional body noticed.
 I cried a lot.
 For no seeming reason other than I felt different.
 It wasn’t agonizing crying or depression crying; it was just there and in some cases it even felt cleansing.
 I also laughed a lot—I felt lighter, less stressed in my gut, more alert, energetic, and—well, happy.
 I slept better.